ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

-* In handlers, instead of cloning db_thread_pool into something like db_thread_pool_clone, just create a new dao that gts moved.
-See delete_users.rs (in budgetapp_job_scheduler) for reference.

 *By 9/16*

 * Endpoints for editing, adding, and deleting categories for a budget.
 Perhaps this should be done with a single endpiont that edits the categories for a given budget and accepts a list of all the categories and does the necessary replacements (the edit/add/delete can be separate functions in DB utils, but they should be able to handle multiple at a time to avoid the N+1 queries problem)?
 A few things that need to be accounted for: